Madi-S/fastapi-celery-template/README.md

 ## Celery Tasks

 Many resources recommend using `celery.task` decorator.
 This might cause circular imports since you will have to import the Celery instance.
 We used `celery.shared_task` to make our code reusable, which again, requires `current_app` in `create_celery` instead of creating a new Celery instance.
 Now, we can copy this file in the app and it will work as expected.

+# Dockerizing Application

+Why should we serve up our development environment in Docker containers with Docker Compose?

+1. Instead of having to run each process (e.g, Uvicorn/FastAPI, Celery worker, Celery beat, Flower, Redis, Postgres, etc) manually, each from a different terminal window, after we containerize each service, Docker Compose enables us to manage and run the containers using a single command.

+2. Docker Compose will also simplify configuration.
+The Celery config is currently tied to our FastAPI app's config.
+This is not ideal.
+With Docker Compose, we can easily create different configurations for both FastAPI and Celery all from a single YAML file.

+3. Docker, in general, allows us to create isolated, reproducible, and portable environments.
+So, you will not have to mess around with a virtual environment or install tools like Postgres and Redis on your local OS.

+Our `docker-compose.yml` file defines 6 services:

+-   `web` is the FastAPI server
+-   `db` is the Postgres server
+-   `redis` is the Redis service, which will be used as the Celery message broker and result backend
+-   `celery_worker` is the Celery worker process
+-   `celery_beat` is the Celery beat process for scheduled tasks
+-   `flower` is the Celery dashboard